MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **TP**, **B-TP**, or **FP**?

-To improve accuracy and alert only when there is a strong indication of a breach, this detection establishes a baseline on each environment in the organization to reduce **B-TP** incidents and only alert when the unusual behavior is detected.
+To improve accuracy and alert only when there's a strong indication of a breach, this detection establishes a baseline on each environment in the organization to reduce **B-TP** incidents and only alert when the unusual behavior is detected.

 **Learning period**

-Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts are not triggered for any new locations.
+Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts aren't triggered for any new locations.

 - **TP**: If you're able to confirm that the deletions were unauthorized.

     **Recommended action**: Suspend the user, reset their password, and scan all devices for malicious threats.
 Review all user activity for other indicators of compromise and explore the scope of impact.
-- **B-TP**: If after your investigation, you're able to confirm that the administrator was authorized to perform these deletion activities.
+- **B-TP**: If, after your investigation, you're able to confirm that the administrator was authorized to perform these deletion activities.

     **Recommended action**: Dismiss the alert.